Playing summer bingo can be a fantastic way to get everyone at your house excited for summer!

 -Hold a theme day

-For more on this awesome summer bingo board activity, check out my post on our favorite indoor activities for kids.
+For more on this awesome summer bingo board activity, check out this article about our favorite indoor activities for kids.

 -Go on a nature walk or hike